kalilmvp/project_movies_udacity/README.md

 Also the results are paginated and the api always returns 20 items per page, so this example is taking at account only the first page of the popular movies request.

+To run it:

+   1 - put your API KEY
+   2 - execute with the command: python project_1_movies.py